Science of Silence

 "Science of Silence" is a song by English singer-songwriter Richard Ashcroft and is the sixth track on his 2002 album Human Conditions.
 The song was also released on 6 January 2003 as the second single from that album in the United Kingdom (see 2003 in British music).
-The single peaked at No. 14 in the UK Singles Chart.
+The single peaked at No. 14 in the UK Singles Chart, the week of 18 January 2003, and spent five weeks on that chart's Top 100.